 Whether it is called periodic scanning or active scanning, the fact is that it is an insufficient form of scanning.
 Today’s complex and fast-paced data centers need continuous scanning capabilities, and this can only be done effectively with passive mapping technology.

 For example, periodic active scanning will usually be scheduled by an IT admin or vendor of choice and done during off hours because it has a heavy impact on network performance.
 This can be sufficient from a user’s perspective, but it is not enough when it comes to attaining an accurate understanding of a data center.
-(For more information, see our Guide to IT Audits.)
+(For more information, see our guide to it asset management.)

 In contrast, continuous passive scanning gleans its intelligence from a complete set of data and provides an accurate map of dependencies and traffic throughout the day – including when you are scaling up performance at peak performance.
 No additional network traffic is created.
 Since it does not touch any endpoints, it creates no risk of disrupting critical processes.

 Since passive monitoring technologies use no credentials, they are far better choices for creating baselines, scaling to monitor large amounts of data, and ensuring zero impact on performance.

 Here is a summary of the further differences between active scanning and passive scanning.